When it comes to attracting customers and sparking online engagement, strong visuals are vital to your content marketing strategy.

 The Case for Visual Content

-When it comes to driving online traffic, take advantage of every chance to clearly communicate your message and attract visitors to your website.
+In order to drive online traffic, you need take advantage of every chance to clearly communicate your message and attract visitors to your website.

 Companies incorporating visual content into their digital marketing efforts see conversion rates 7 times higher than other sites!
 A study of 100 million articles found those with images had twice as many social shares as posts without images.